 "Before the Brivo, doctors would perform procedures as best as they could without real-time imaging – reorienting the bones and inserting the screws based on diagnostic images taken before the procedure.”
 Talía Vargas, Account Manager at GE Healthcare, explained.
 “But how could they know if everything was placed where it needed to be?
 They were working blindly and as a result, the surgeries took a long time and were more invasive because the doctors would have to make larger incisions."

-Since the Brivo was installed in 2017, physicians are confident in their surgical precision and can make decisions based on the information gathered during surgery.
-Procedures are now much less invasive and, according to Guido, the clinic has been able to double the number of pediatric patients it sees.
+Since the Brivo was installed in 2017, physicians can make real-time decisions based on the information gathered during surgery.
+As a result, Guido says there has been an uptick in patient load.
+“Thanks to the OEC Brivo, the clinic had been able to see double the number of children we used to see before.”
+Guido said.

-One such patient named Milagros recently travelled to Kausay Wasi from Pucallpa, a city located in the Amazon jungle in Eastern Peru.
+One patient recently travelled to Kausay Wasi from Pucallpa, a city located in the Amazon jungle in Eastern Peru.
 She was born with a several limb deformities that significantly impacted her mobility and quality of life.
-After undergoing five different interventions using the Brivo, Milagros has learned to walk, write and participate in activities her immobility once prevented.
+After undergoing five different interventions using the Brivo, this patinet has learned to walk, write and participate in activities her immobility once prevented.